jdstrand/language-checker/docs/usage.md

 ### Text

 !!! example ""
-    `woke -o text`
+    `language-checker -o text`

-`text` is the default output format for woke.
+`text` is the default output format for language-checker.
 Displays each result on two lines.
 Includes color formatting if the terminal supports it.

 #### Structure